SeldonIO/seldonio.github.com/seldon-cli.md

     $ seldon-cli model --action train --client-name <clientName> --model-name <modelName>

+## <a name="rec_alg"></a>Configuring Recommendation Runtime Scoring

+There is a number of built in recommenders that can be configured for a particular client.
+Each client can have one or more recommenders assigned.

+To list the names of the available recommenders, use the following command

+    $ seldon-cli rec_alg --action list

+The following command can be used to add a recommender from the available list.
+The first time this command is used the "recentItemsRecommender" is added by default.
+Additional recommenders can also be added this way.

+    $ seldon-cli rec_alg --action add --client-name <clientName> --recommender-name <recommenderName>

+The following command can be used to remove recommenders that are not required.

+    $ seldon-cli rec_alg --action delete --client-name <clientName> --recommender-name <recommenderName>

+The following command can be used to check the current list of recommenders for the client.
+If there are no recommenders setup - this command will add "recentItemsRecommender" by default.

+    $ seldon-cli rec_alg --action show --client-name <clientName>

+To commit the changes to zookeeper, use the following command

+    $ seldon-cli rec_alg --action commit --client-name <clientName>

+# <a name="predict_alg"></a>seldon-cli predict_alg
+Configure the Seldon server runtime scoring algorithms for prediction.

+## Synopsis
+Configure the server for prediction runtime scorer for a client.
+At present this is restricted to externalPredictionServer which is an internal microservice.

+{% highlight bash %}
+seldon-cli predict_alg  --action ACTION --client-name CLIENT --predictor-name PREDICTOR-NAME
+{% endhighlight %}

+## Examples

+{% highlight bash %}
+# add a microserice endpoint for the client iris running at given url and having given name
+seldon-cli predict_alg  --action add --client-name iris --predictor-name externalPredictionServer --config io.seldon.algorithm.external.url=http://iris-example:5000/predict --config io.seldon.algorithm.external.name=iris-demo
+{% endhighlight %}

+## Options

+{% highlight bash %}
+usage: seldon-cli predict_alg [-h] --action {list,show,add,delete,commit}
+                              [--client-name CLIENT_NAME]
+                              [--predictor-name PREDICTOR_NAME]
+                              [--config CONFIG]
+                              ...

+Seldon CLI

+positional arguments:
+  args

+optional arguments:
+  -h, --help            show this help message and exit --action {list,show,add,delete,commit}
+                        the action to use --client-name CLIENT_NAME
+                        the name of the client --predictor-name PREDICTOR_NAME
+                        the name of predictor
+  --config CONFIG       algorithm specific config in the form x=y
+{% endhighlight %}

 # <a name="api"></a>seldon-cli api
 You can call the Seldon API via the Seldon CLI to test the various endpoints.